 Pandas is consistently slower and less predictable in memory because it eagerly materializes a full DataFrame from CSV and executes largely single-threaded.
 While many operations are array-level vectorized via NumPy, pandas lacks a query optimizer and a database-style vectorized/pipelined engine, and it does not offer integrated lazy or out-of-core execution.
 For big files, this translates into higher peak memory, more Python-object overhead (especially for strings), and limited parallelism.
 Advanced patterns (e.g., read_csv with chunksize/iterators) can reduce memory but change the programming model and fall outside our idiomatic comparison.

 Polars, built in Rust on Arrow, leverages multithreading and a columnar expression engine to outperform pandas on speed.
 Its lazy API with streaming mode can avoid full materialization for many queries by pushing filters/projections into scans.
-Streaming is not universal: operations that require cross‑batch context or materialize intermediates may still consume several gigabytes of RAM.
-In our filter‑and‑count workload and environment, we observed peak memory around ~5 GB with lazy+streaming; actual figures vary with schema and selectivity.
-Overall, Polars substantially improves memory efficiency and runtime versus pandas but typically does not match DuckDB for large, on‑disk analytics.
+Streaming is not universal: operations that require cross-batch context or materialize intermediates may still consume several gigabytes of RAM.
+In our filter-and-count workload and environment, we observed peak memory around ~0.5 GB with lazy+streaming; actual figures vary with schema and selectivity.
+Overall, Polars substantially improves memory efficiency and runtime versus pandas and even matches DuckDB during hot runs for large, on-disk analytics.

 DuckDB delivers consistent, low memory and strong performance by combining a cost-based optimizer with vectorized, pipelined execution and late materialization.
 It pushes predicates and projections into file scans, streams data without fully materializing tables, keeping peak RSS small and stable.
 Running in-process with C++ data structures avoids Python-object overhead, and multicore utilization is automatic, making DuckDB well-suited for fast ad-hoc analytics over large CSV files.